-Each academic year, Palmer Seminary awards to entering students a number of Sider Scholarships.
+Each academic year, Palmer Seminary awards a number of Sider Scholarships.
 Sider Scholarships cover half the cost of tuition at Palmer.
-The scholarship remains in effect through the student's entire academic career at Palmer so long as he or she is a part-time student, maintains a G.P.A. of at least 3.3, and continues to meet the criteria for acceptance described below.
+The scholarship is awarded on a yearly basis and is renewable by mutual agreement between scholars and The Sider Center, as long as she or he is enrolled part-time, maintains a 3.3 GPA, and continues to meet the criteria for acceptance described below.

 More About the Sider Scholarship

 The Sider Scholarship may be applied toward any of the Seminary's masters degree programs.

 The Sider Scholarship is named for Palmer professor and world renowned evangelical social activist Ron Sider, who founded Evangelicals for Social Action in the 1970s.

 Evangelicals for Social Action (ESA) is now the primary arm of the Seminary's Sider Center on Ministry and Public Policy, and carries out its work through programs such as the Racial Justice Institute, Oriented to Love, CreatureKind, and New Copernican Conversations.

 Sider Scholars will give 8-10 hours a week during the school year to supporting the activities of ESA and Dr. Ron Sider.
 Through their association with ESA, these scholars will gain valuable experience in research, writing, and networking in holistic ministry and public policy, as well as a greater understanding of how to merge scholarship with popular writing and organizing for social action.
 In addition, Sider Scholars will receive mentoring opportunities with Dr. Ron Sider and the staff of the ESA.

 To receive a Sider Scholarship, students must meet the following criteria:

 - A minimum of a "B+" (3.3) average for the most recent earned degree.

 - For full-time stidents: able to provide 8-10 hours a week of support to the Sider Center, or 120 hours total in a semester.